-College areas may be used by any College club or organization for its activities.
+College areas may be used by any college club or organization for its activities.
 However, the limited number of rooms requires careful scheduling.
-To reserve a room, the individual in charge of the group should contact the Student Life Office (Beacon Hall room BH-317) to fill out the appropriate forms and obtain the necessary signatures.
+To reserve a room, the individual in charge of the group should contact the Student Life Office (Beacon Hall BH317) or call 203-332-5094 to fill out the appropriate forms and obtain the necessary signatures.
 Areas are assigned on a first-come, first-served basis.

 Housatonic also has facilities for outside groups to rent.
-Groups not affiliated with the College who wish to use College facilities should call 203-332-5973 for information.
+Groups not affiliated with the college who wish to use college facilities should call 203-332-5973 for information.